Polly Thayer Starr: Personal life

-Although she was fortunate enough to have domestic help for support in some of her household and family duties, Thayer was reluctant to spend what time she had on organization and promotion.
-Robert F. Brown of the Smithsonian Archives of American art concluded after several interviews in which Thayer had been asked little about her later work, “Thayer freely admitted that the demands of child-rearing, social life, and with her conversion to Quakerism, an increasing absorption in progressive social concerns, caused her artistic career to go into permanent eclipse.”
-The lower profile of her career, however, did not in fact mean that she was any less ardent in her endeavors, and the six solo exhibitions she did mount in the decades between the birth of her first child and the loss of her vision in the 1990s attest to the force of her artistic activity.
+Family life combined with her Quaker commitments to crowd out her artistic efforts, a situation she recognized and spoke freely about.
+Though she showed a lower profile, she enjoyed six solo exhibitions between the birth of her first child in 1940 and the loss of her vision in the 1990s.
 She continued her work in portraiture, while her more private pursuits included explorations into the nature of landscape, flowers and animals, especially cats, always seeking to reveal their essential being.
-“The only way I can see or understand is that of through the visible to the invisible reality,” she commented.
+"The only way I can see or understand is that of through the visible to the invisible reality", she commented.

 Early in her career, she worked winters at her home in Boston and summers at Weir River Farm in Hingham.

 Later years

 Thayer had long been fascinated by the dynamics, meaning and variety of visual experience.
 In 1981 the Friends Journal published her essay “On Seeing,” a paper she continued to refine until she was ninety-seven, and around the same time she learned that she had glaucoma, which was later complicated by macular degeneration.
 Increasingly aware of the fragility of her vision, she concentrated on lavish pastels of gladiolas with their bees and an increasingly abstract sequence of cyclamen flowers drawn in chalk on black paper with touches of color, as well as delicate series of graphite drawings based on the life cycle of the thistle.
 In 1992 she completed her last major work, a charcoal self-portrait which is notable for the luminosity of one side of her face and the darkness of the other.
 Between the time she became unable to practice her craft and her death in 2006, the stature of her work was recognized in eleven solo exhibitions.

+In 2001 she was the only living artist included in the Boston Museum of Fine Arts exhibition, "A Studio of Her Own", and a banner of her portrait of May Sarton hung over the entrance to the Museum.

+She died at her home in Lexington, Massachusetts, on August 30, 2006.
+Two memorials services followed, one in an Episcopal church and the other in a Quaker meeting house.
+She is buried with her husband in Hingham Center Cemetery.
+The tombstone inscription draws on her insistence on the importance of seeing: "The gloom of the world is but a shadow.
+Behind it, yet within our reach, is joy.
+There is radiance and glory in the darkness, could we but see..."

+The bulk of her papers were deposited at the Smithsonian.
+Some of her Tuesday Club sketches are held by the Arthur and Elizabeth Schlesinger Library on the History of Women in America.
+An extensive correspondence between Thayer and Sarton is preserved in the Berg Collection of the New York Public Library.